Brazil mulls IPO for state airport agency Infraero: minister

-BRASILIA The Brazilian government plans to sell shares in its airport operator Infraero through an initial public offering, potentially surrendering control of the agency, Transportation Minister Maurício Quintella told Reuters on Wednesday.
+BRASILIA (Reuters) - The Brazilian government plans to sell shares in its airport operator Infraero through an initial public offering, potentially surrendering control of the agency, Transportation Minister Maurício Quintella told Reuters on Wednesday.

 The IPO, the latest in a series of reforms and privatizations pursued by President Michel Temer's administration to bolster investment in Brazil's aging infrastructure, would come after the sale of some of Infraero's existing airports to private companies.